-Creative businesses in the North West of England have plenty of options when it comes to funding – it doesn’t just have to be about banks and investors these days.
+Creative businesses have plenty of options when it comes to funding – it doesn’t just have to be about banks and investors these days.

 Having started my own business, I’m genuinely fascinated by the stories of entrepreneurs and how they get off the ground.
 One topic that comes up time and time again is funding – where do they find that vital initial injection of capital?